sorinvisan89/cloudbeds/README.md

 Swagger UI is used in order to facilitate working with the REST endpoints.

 ### GRPC
-Communication mechanism for the secondary APIs(retrieve users by Id).
+Communication mechanism for the secondary APIs(retrieve user by id).

 ### FailSafe Maven plugin
 This is used for integration tests.
-During the mvn **verify step**, the integration tests are run against the **actual containers** which are started as a pre-requisite.
+During the mvn **verify step**, the integration tests are run against **actual containers** which are started as a pre-requisite.

 This setup is as close as possible to the one in production.

 ### Flyway
 **Database versioning system**

 This is used to ensure consistency in the database structure(DDL) on a server.

 ### JSON Path